 The purpose of MBCT is to reduce the chances of experiencing depression.
 This program is for women who have experienced a mood episode in the past, and who are pregnant, planning to become pregnant, or who have recently given birth.

-If you are eligible, there will be no cost to you to take part in this program.
+If eligible, there is no cost to you to take part in this program.
 MBCT is an 8-week group treatment involving learning to meditate.
-The group meets once a week for 2 hours.
-Up to 10 women will be permitted to participate at one time.
-During the group, we will teach information that can help you recognize the onset of a mood episode and teach you some strategies to prevent future episodes.
+The group meets once a week for 2 hours (up to 10 women permitted to participate at one time).
+During the group, women learn information that can help them recognize the onset of a mood episode and strategies to prevent future episodes.

 Mindfulness involves meditation exercises to bring greater awareness to unhelpful habits of thinking, learning to see clearly what is happening in the present moment and learn to make more conscious choices.
-You will have opportunities to share and review experiences with other group members.
-Each meeting includes practice of these skills and discussions.
-In addition, you will be invited to practice some activities each week at home.
+There are opportunities to share and review experiences with other group members.
+Each meeting includes practice of these skills and discussions, as well as practicing some activities each week at home.